DigasNikas/lenskit-app-rec/README.md

 the dependency JARs in order to run the LensKit application.

 LensKit Aptoide runs on a copy of the Applications data set, included in the `data` directory.
-This data is unary and is split in two different files; appNames.csv (contains app names and app id's) and exploded.csv (each line contains user:item:value:timestamp).
+This data is unary and is split in two different files:
+    appNames.csv (contains app names and app id's) exploded.csv (each line contains user:item:value:timestamp).
-To change the dataset one has to change the .yml file wich makes the path later for the dataset files.
+To change the dataset one has to change the .yml file wich.

 You can run lenskit-hello through your IDE, or from the command line as follows: